auth0/Auth0.swift/V2_MIGRATION_GUIDE.md

 #### Errors

 The methods of the Credentials Manager now only yield errors of type  `CredentialsManagerError`.
-The underlying error (if any) is available via the `cause: Error?` property of the `CredentialsManagerError`.
+The underlying error (if any) is available via the `cause: Error?` property of the `CredentialsManagerError` value.

 <details>
   <summary>Before</summary>